wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 # 77. ‘I’ and ’Mine’ are False Ideas

->… ‘I’ and the ‘mine’ are false ideas, having no foundation in reälity.
+>… ‘I’ and the ‘mine’ are false ideas, having no foundation in reality.
 Creäted by the mind, they rule their creätor as long as he takes them to be true; when questioned, they dissolve.